Free Spay & Neuter Program

 The Vance County Animal Shelter offers a FREE spay and neuter program to low income households, upon approval of application.
 For more information, contact the shelter at 252-492-3136.

-All surgeries will be performed by the qualified veterinary staff of Planned Pethood in Greensboro, N.C.
-Animals will have to be dropped off at shelter the 1st Monday of each month and picked up from shelter the following day (Tuesday) each month--an overnight stay is required.
+All surgeries will be performed by a qualified veterinary staff.
+Animals will have to be dropped off at shelter each Thursday morning and picked up the same afternoon.

 *A $5.00 rabies shot will be required for those pets whose owners cannot provide written documentation of the pets last rabies vaccination.
-(Shot must be completed 48 hours prior to departure)
+(Shot must be completed 24 hours prior to the surgery)

 Reproduction facts about dogs and cats: